rtCamp/action-slack-notify/README.md

 SLACK_USERNAME | `rtBot`                                               | The name of the sender of the message.
 Does not need to be a "real" username
 SLACK_ICON     | ![rtBot Avatar](https://github.com/rtBot.png?size=32) | User/Bot icon shown with Slack message
 SLACK_COLOR    | `good` (green)                                        | You can pass an RGB value like `#efefef` which would change color on left side vertical line of Slack message.
-SLACK_MESSAGE  | <Git commit message>                                  | The main Slack message in attachment.
-It is advised not to override this as this is dynamically generated from Github commit metadata.
+SLACK_MESSAGE  | Generated from git commit message.                    | The main Slack message in attachment.
+It is advised not to override this.
 SLACK_TITLE    | Message                                               | Title to use before main Slack message

 You can see actions with all variables as below: